duartegroup/autodE/doc/config.rst

   Config.ORCA.sp_keywords = ['SP', 'PBE0', 'RIJCOSX', 'D3BJ', 'def2/J', 'def2-TZVP']

 We suggest you look in the config file to see the format used.

-Note: NWChem currently only supports DFT.
+Note: NWChem currently only supports solvents for DFT, other methods must not have a solvent.